michaela-philip/EC777-PS1/README.md

 other states), all insurers are required to offer a plan in each metal tier with predetermined cost sharing levels (e.g., all silver plans have the same deductible, copays, coinsurance, etc.).
-Insurers can differentiate plans based on provider network type (e.g., HMO or PPO) and which providers are included in their networks.
+Insurers can differentiate plans based on provider network type (e.g., HMO or PPO) and which providers are included in their networks.'